CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 CFA Course Fees in India

 The CFA course fees in India depend on the registration period and the exam level.
+The CFA course fees in India include enrollment fees, exam fees, and additional costs for study materials.
+Budget accordingly.
 Here’s a breakdown of the approximate costs of CFA course fees details:

-Additionally, there is a one-time enrollment fee of approximately ₹29,000 (around $350) when registering for the Level I exam.
+Additionally, there is a one-time enrollment fee of approximately โ‚น33,000 (around $400) when registering for the Level I exam.
 For the most accurate and updated fee structure for CFA course fees in India, it is advisable to check the CFA Institute’s official website or contact authorised learning partners for the most recent CFA fees in Indian rupees.

 CFA Pass Percentage